Travelers cope with crowds and high prices on the busiest day of Memorial Day weekend

 Travelers contended with big crowds and flight delays Friday, which was expected to be the busiest day of the Memorial Day weekend.

-More than 4,000 U.S. flights were delayed by midafternoon on the East Coast, continuing a trend that has tested the patience of travelers all week.
-Thankfully, relatively few flights were canceled — fewer than 100, according to tracking data from FlightAware.
+More than 6,000 U.S. flights were delayed by early evening on the East Coast, continuing a trend that has tested the patience of travelers all week.
+Cancellations were more modest, at slightly more than 200, according to tracking data from FlightAware.

 There were delays on the highways, too.